 Amyloid disease

-Amyloid disease is a disease due to the deposition of amyloid in organs and
+This disease is due to the deposition of amyloid in organs and

 tissues.
 Amyloid disease variants share common mechanisms which lead to protein